kdabwl/SmallObjects/README.md

 ### 9. recursive multiprocessing in parallel performing cores

-In `SmallObjects` I want that the individual `ObjectMemory` _theHeap_ instances are firmly associated k:k with one of the cores of my CPU.
-Having worked with _multiprocessor machines_ since the earliest steps of my work-life, I can't wait that my notebook performs `Smalltalk` on all its cylinders.
+In `SmallObjects` I want that each individual `ObjectMemory` _theHeap_ instance is firmly associated k:k with one of the _core_ s in my _CPU_ chip.
+Having worked with _multiprocessor machines_ since the earliest steps of my work-life, I can't wait that my notebook performs an `oop`-rogram on all its cylinders (_core_ s) and that the (_programmable_ ) task at hand is divided into smaller _and parallel_ pieces of work, to then combine the interim results for the big whole.<br>
+Here is my draft \[sorry, work in progress\], derived from the classic `benchFib` performance benchmark.

 ### 8. inviting some C·compiler to jump for nirvana
 ```